ezamora0646/LMS-Data/README.md

   <img src="https://github.com/user-attachments/assets/a670bb44-d7c7-4b9d-b09b-500c565cf600">
 </p>

-While Traliant and Ninjio account for a combined 37% of all assignments, this reflects their critical role in delivering mandatory content (e.g., harassment prevention and cyber security) across multiple sites.
+While Traliant and Ninjio account for a combined **37% of all assignments**, this reflects their critical role in delivering mandatory content (e.g., harassment prevention and cyber security) across multiple sites.
 These vendors also operate across the most locations and quarters.
 Their performance is consistent with dataset averages, and their breadth of delivery formats—especially hybrid—supports a range of training needs.
 However, their continued inclusion should be justified through ongoing outcome monitoring.”

 * Ninjio leads in Cyber Security, while Traliant dominates Harassment Prevention.
 These two areas collectively account for the majority of their assignments.